Kingfisher Lake, FSC Designated Conservation Land candidate site © Kristen Setala

 Designated Conservation Lands

-- Over 140 designated conservation lands have been identified through FSC certification in Ontario.
-They encompass nearly 1 million hectares.
+- More than 140 designated conservation lands have been identified through FSC certification in Ontario.
+They encompass about 1 million hectares.

 - The processes used to identify these lands are scientifically rigorous and require the meaningful engagement of affected Indigenous communities.
-That makes them easy wins for protection.
+That makes them easy wins for sustainable forestry, conservation, the people of Ontario and governments in achieving biodiversity and climate targets.

-- Estimates from our carbon storage assessments of Ontario’s designated conservation lands suggest that collectively these sites store over 400 million tonnes of carbon.
+- Protecting designated conservation lands is a nature-based climate solution.
+Estimates from our carbon storage assessments of Ontario’s designated conservation lands suggest that these sites collectively store over 400 million tonnes of carbon.

 - Designated conservation lands are identified based on conservation values such as connectivity, species at risk habitat, carbon storage and the site’s cultural significance.